markets/awesome-ruby/README.md

 * [Gretel](https://github.com/lassebunk/gretel) - A Ruby on Rails plugin that makes it easy yet flexible to create breadcrumbs.
 * [loaf](https://github.com/peter-murach/loaf) - Manages and displays breadcrumb trails in Rails app - lean & mean.
 * [Simple Navigation](https://github.com/codeplant/simple-navigation) - A ruby gem for creating navigation (html list, link list or breadcrumbs with multiple levels) for your Rails 2, 3 & 4, Sinatra or Padrino.

+## Networking

+* [RubyDNS](https://github.com/ioquatix/rubydns) - A high-performance DNS server which can be easily integrated into other projects or used as a stand-alone daemon.

 ## ORM/ODM